Spring in Maine

 Many locals and visitors will tell you that spring is their favorite time to visit Acadia National Park for hiking, bird watching and fantastic trout fishing.
 Starting around Easter, the park's carriage roads are open—as are the campgrounds—and the lilacs, forsythia and apple trees are in bloom.
 If you don't want to get your boots too muddy, visit the wild gardens at the Sieur de Monts Nature Center, or the Asticou Azalea Gardens, also on Mount Desert Island.

 Some of Maine's most stunning views can be seen from the golf course.
 During the warmer seasons, many of Maine's ski resorts transform into golf resorts.
-Find a foursome and head out to Sugarloaf, Sunday River or Belgrade Lakes, considered one of the top courses in the country.
+Find a foursome and head out to Sugarloaf, Sunday River or Belgrade Lakes, considered some of the top courses in the country.
 Meanwhile, Maine's coastal courses will have you seeing water hazards in a whole new light, with Rockport boasting several championship holes along Penobscot Bay.

 Maine's Dining, Nightlife and Culture